 What Can You Do to Simplify Your Life?

-Realize that we’re in a very distracted society: this is complex because we make it that way, not because it needs to be.
+Realize that we’re in a very distracted society.
+Things are complex because we make them that way, not because they need to be.

 Let’s get back to the basics and see how you can simplify your life.
 First, you have basic bodily needs – food, water, shelter, that sort of stuff.
 Fine, but for me that doesn’t make for a life worth living.
 So I add on relationships – the family I grew up in, and my wife and kids.

 I could stop there, but then I choose to add to that my personal deeper purpose for living, which includes business coaching, personal coaching, and my own spirituality.

 If I focused just on these things, I would now have a perfectly satisfying journey through life.